Kailash Mansarovar Tour

 - Experience of crossing Dolma La Pass (5,630m)

 Kailash Mansarovar Tour is completely a religious journey accompanied by the natural and cultural flavors leading to Mount Kailash (6,638m) of Tibet.
 Mt.
 Kailash is the abode of Lord Shiva, the ‘God of Gods and Goddesses’ in Hindu religion.
-It is said to be the center of the universe as the Hindus believe that the creation of the earth and her contents started from Lord Shiva.
+It is center of the universe as the Hindus believe that the creation of the earth and her contents start from Lord Shiva.

 There are numerous legends different from one religion to another, associated with Mount Kailash and Mansarovar Lake.
 Buddhist people believe that Maya Devi (mother to Lord Buddha) conceived after taking a holy dip into the water of the lake.
 Tibetan religion, Bon believes that Mt.
 Kailash is the ancient spiritual seat of power that if one visits this shrine, s/he gets spiritual success.
 Jainism refers Mt.
 Kailash as Mount Astapad (eight steps) which is the sacred site that their god, Rishabhadeva attained freedom of life and rebirth.

 Hindus believe that Kailash Mansarovar Tour is a must-do activity before they die to get the salvation from the sins they have committed.
 According to the Hindu religion, taking a dip into the holy water of the lake gives you freedom from every evil work one has done in their life.
-Therefore, the Hindu followers from all around the world flock to this Tibetan pilgrimage site every year in thousands of number.
+Therefore, the Hindu followers from all around the world flock.
+This Tibetan pilgrimage site every year in thousands of number.

-For more details, reach us either via email, WhatsApp, phone calls or online booking system attached to the official website.
+For more details, reach us either via email, WhatsApp, phone calls or online booking system.

 On your arrival day, the team member of Nepal Trekking Routes receives you at the Kathmandu International Airport.
 After welcoming you, s/he takes you to the hotel which is reserved for your accommodation.
 You can take a rest after taking your lunch.
 Take a stroll around the tourist center Thamel and manage some trekking gears as by consulting with the trekking guide.
 In the evening, the trekking guide of our agency gives you all the necessary instructions about Mansarovar Kailash Yatra itinerary.